FdelMazo/ComicbookCoversDownloader/README.md

 * Downloads every cover found in the wikia for that series

 Windows users:
-* Download the 1.0 release (under 'releases') and start (or extract) the executable.
+* Download the latest release (under 'releases') and start (or extract) the executable.
 * After that, just start the CoversDownloader.exe

 Python users: